Robert-Crawford7811/Web_Page/README.md

 # Web_Page
 A website made using the flask extension.
+Website displays information on authors of different graphic novels and requires user to input a password to access the rest of the website.

 # What I learned
 * Use of flask web framework to create webpages